 The resurrection of Jesus is commemorated by a new beginning: This means old contents are disposed of and thrown out of the window.
-As the Christians of the time weren’t allowed to wash themselves during the Semana Santa until the Holy Saturday, the wash day was celebrated extensively and every person was washed if he wanted to be or not.
+As the Christians of the time weren’t allowed to wash themselves during the Semana Santa until Holy Saturday, the wash day was celebrated extensively and every person was washed whether they wanted to be or not!

-The pastor is welcomed by loud shouting: Children pelt him with plants so that he has to take refuge to the crowd.
-From there he throws coins and sweets to the children.
+The pastor is welcomed by loud shouting and children pelt him with plants so he has to take refuge to the crowd.
+From there, he throws coins and sweets to the children.

-Not only customs and traditions play a big role during the Semana Santa, but you should also pay attention to special things.
-Some myths persist stubbornly in Spanish minds:
+Not only do customs and traditions play a big role during the Semana Santa, but you should also pay attention to the more special things.
+Below is a list of myths persisted stubbornly in Spanish minds:

 - Beware of climbing up a tree!
 You could transform into a monkey.

 - You shouldn’t take a bath in a river.
-Perhaps you convert into a slippery fish!
+Perhaps you will change into a slippery fish!

 - Avoid wearing red clothes!
 This represents the evil ghosts, which you really shouldn’t attract during the Holy Week.

-You see, the Semana Santa is full of customs and traditions that are so variegated and quaint that they can only exist in such a crazy country as Spain!
-And on our favourite Canary Island Tenerife there is something for everyone!
-So, let’s go to La Laguna to the impressive processions or to Adeje for the once in a lifetime opportunity to play a Roman soldier!
+You see, the Semana Santa is full of customs and traditions that are so diverse and quaint they can only exist in as crazy of a country as Spain!
+And on our favourite Canary Island, Tenerife, there is something for everyone to enjoy.
+So, let’s go to La Laguna to the impressive processions or to Adeje for the once-in-a-lifetime opportunity to play a Roman soldier!